National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

     characteristics that make a patient eligible to be included in the analysis.

-1. For today, we’ll specify two:
+1. For today, we'll specify two:

     1. Include patients only if 2+ years old at the time of covid onset.
 (Or if age is unknown.)